Jenova Chen

-Biography
+Early life and education

 Chen was born in Shanghai on October 8, 1981, and lived there until 2003.
 His parents were "a middle-class family".
 His father worked in the software development industry, having previously worked on "one of the earliest giant computers in China".
 Although Chen was interested in art and drawing as a young child, his father influenced him towards computers, entering him in programming contests from when he was 10 years old.
 He found himself interested in video games that he saw there, but was not as enthusiastic about programming.
 While a teenager, he had deep emotional experiences with games that he played, including The Legend of Sword and Fairy, which he ascribes to the fact that he was not as exposed to books, films, or life events that other people would have had those experiences with.
 These experiences drove him to try to create those types of feelings in games as an adult, when more emotional maturity had caused his "standards to rise" in what would move him in a game.
 It was during high school that he chose the English name Jenova after a character in Final Fantasy VII, wanting a name that would be unique anywhere he used it as there were "thousands of Jason Chens".

-He earned a degree in Computer Science & Engineering in Shanghai Jiao Tong University, which due to his background in computers he found "quite easy", but describes himself as spending much of his time there teaching himself digital art and animation, and later did a minor in digital art and design at Donghua University.
+He earned a degree in computer science and engineering at Shanghai Jiao Tong University, which due to his background in computers he found "quite easy", but described himself as spending much of his time there teaching himself digital art and animation, and later did a minor in digital art and design at Donghua University.
 Still interested in video games, he was involved in making three video games as part of a student group while in school.
 Upon graduating, he had trouble finding a job in the Chinese video game industry that combined his interests of "engineering, art, and design", and additionally felt that "very few games [had] actually achieved those qualities that would be interesting to an adult".
 He also considered working in digital animation for films.

 Chen went to the United States to earn a master's degree in the School of Cinematic Arts at the University of Southern California.
 Chen studied in the Interactive Media Program, a new division of the School of Cinematic Arts.
 His intention at the time was to use the degree to get the kind of job he wanted back in China.
 At USC, he became inspired when he went to the Game Developers Conference, where he positively compared the games he had made in college with the student work present at the Independent Games Festival portion of the conference.
 While at USC he met Kellee Santiago, another student in the same program, and the two decided to work together on games that would be outside of the mainstream.